 How much can I borrow?

-Hong Leong Mach IOU Personal Loan provides personal loans ranging from RM5,000 to RM250,000, repaid over any period between one to seven years.
+Hong Leong Mach IOU Personal Loan provides personal loans ranging from RM5,000 to RM250,000, repaid over any period between two to seven years.
 The amount of money you are eligible to borrow is limited to 3 x your monthly gross income.

 How much does this personal loan cost?

 Hong Leong’s Mach IOU Personal Loan does not charge any processing fees and has no hidden charges.
 You will need to pay Government Stamp Duty on the amount you borrow, which is calculated at 0.50% of the total amount loaned.

 What do I need to apply for this personal loan?

 There is no requirement to pay a deposit when you apply for a Hong Leong Mach IOU Personal Loan and very few documents to put together in support of an application.

 All that’s required is that you provide

 - Latest EPF statement